-Our experienced experts create legally compliant safety data sheets for your sales countries
+Our experienced experts create legally compliant safety data sheets for your distribution countries

 A wide range of data and information is required to create a safety data sheet (SDS).
 You can find a checklist here.
 If you have any questions, our experts will be happy to assist you in obtaining the information.

-We can create the SDSs based on your data.
+We can create the SDS based on your data.
 If any questions or uncertainties arise during this process, we will contact you or your suppliers to clarify any further information required.

-SDSs within the EU must be provided in the national language – outside the EU, the SDS must be created in accordance with the applicable national regulations.
-We create your SDSs for distribution countries in Europe, North and South America, Asia and Australia.
+SDS within the EU must be provided in the national language – outside the EU, the SDS must be created in accordance with the applicable national regulations.
+We create your SDS for distribution countries in Europe, North and South America, Asia and Australia.

-Changes in legislation, the classification of ingredients or revised formulations may necessitate adjustments to existing SDSs. asseso AG maintains a database containing several thousand SDSs from customers.
+Changes in legislation, the classification of ingredients or revised formulations may necessitate adjustments to existing SDS. asseso AG maintains a database containing several thousand SDS from customers.
 This allows updates to be made quickly and efficiently.

 Regulation (EC) 1907/2006 (REACH) specifies clear criteria for when a safety data sheet must be created.
 Whether your product is affected depends on the classification of your substances or the composition of your mixtures.